nodemcu/nodemcu-firmware/docs/en/modules/gpio.md

 second, and a pulse on Pin 2 on the odd second. `:getstate` and `:adjust` can be used to keep the pulse synchronized to the RTC clock (that is itself synchronized with NTP).

 !!!
-Configuration
+Attention

-This feature is only available if `LUA_USE_MODULES_GPIO_PULSE` is defined at build time.
+	This sub module is disabled by default.
+Uncomment `LUA_USE_MODULES_GPIO_PULSE` in `app/include/user_modules.h` before building the firmware to enable it.

 ## gpio.pulse.build

-This builds the `gpio.pulse` object from the supplied argument -- which is a table as described below.
+This builds the `gpio.pulse` object from the supplied argument (a table as described below).

 #### Syntax
 `gpio.pulse.build(table)`